Rounding it up

 However, it’s important that international students do their due diligence in researching credit cards before applying for one.
 It’s critical that you understand all the terms and conditions associated with your credit card.
 Be aware that you will need to make sure your bill is paid by the due date.

 You can also look into reloadable prepaid credit cards as well, such as KOHO’s.
 As the name suggests, you load funds into your account so you can only spend what you have.
 That means you don’t have to worry about credit card bills or interest rates.
-Plus, you can earn 1% cash back on groceries, bills & services with KOHO Easy, and even more when you shop with their cash back partners like Indigo and Frank and Oak!
+Plus, you can earn 1% cash back on groceries and transportation with KOHO Easy, and even more when you shop with their cash back partners like Indigo and Frank and Oak!

 Many international students may also find that banks offer them a loan or line of credit when they open an account.
 If you need a loan or line of credit to cover your living expenses, then make sure that you are very aware of the associated terms and conditions.
 It’s recommended that loans are avoided unless necessary.
 When you get a loan or line of credit, Canadian banks will require you to provide some form of safety deposit or collateral; this might be cash or goods.
 If you fail to make payments on your loan, you will forfeit your collateral to the bank.
 You will need to repay loans or lines of credit on time and in line with the payment terms outlined by your bank.
 Make sure that you discuss your options with a financial advisor if you are unsure about taking out a loan.